hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 [Astro](https://astro.build).
 For the backend we used [Astro DB](https://astro.build/db/), which is currently in early preview, and Astro SSR hosted on [Netlify](https://www.netlify.com/).

-We were curious how well this stack could could work for CRUD apps, but especially the experience of using htmx instead of React.
+We were curious how well this stack could work for CRUD apps, but especially the experience of using htmx instead of React.
 In the following we'll share basic techniques for this stack, and also our conclusions, looking back.